Tongue cancer develops from the squamous cells of the tongue. This leads to a local tumor growth with spreading later.

 Tongue cancer is often grouped with other mouth cancers, such as cancer of the lips, hard palate, cheek lining, the portion of the mouth underneath the front of the tongue, or gums.
 These cancers are collectively known as oral cavity cancer.

-Tongue Cancer Risk
+Tongue Cancer Treatment

 Possible symptoms include: